 The corridor (or “sahn”) is wide enough to cater for large groups of visitors.

 Many doors lead from the corridor into the main prayer hall.
-The doors are wide, tall, and are decorated with vivid colored glasses.
+The doors are wide, and tall, and are decorated with vivid-colored glasses.

 About 3 times a week, the mosque holds a night Arabic class.

 Several clocks hanging on the wall show the salah times of the day.

 Stars and crescents are prominent decorations of a mosque.
 Stars represent adherence to Allah’s will, and crescents stand for Islamic calendars.

 Mosques are usually embellished with many types of floral patterns.